tribblix/build/patches/openjdk16/README.txt

 In os_solaris.cpp, change the 3-argument form of: pd_attempt_reserve_memory_at -> pd_attempt_map_memory_to_file_at

-One of the spec.gmk,in hunks failed, just delete it
+One of the spec.gmk.in hunks failed, just delete it

 In 16+20

-Mostly the stack overflow handlingg rorg
+Mostly the stack overflow handling reorg
 8254158: Consolidate per-platform stack overflow handling code https://github.com/openjdk/jdk/commit/ba5dc67a covered by illumos-port-9.patch, although ideally we would merge